Easton Press Plato books:

 Works of Plato - Harvard Classics

-Franklin Library Plato books:
+Franklin Library Plato books

-The Works of Plato - Great Books of the Western World - 3 Books 1979, 1981, 1983
+The Republic - 100 Greatest Books of All Time - 1975The Works of Plato - Great Books of the Western World - 3 Books 1979, 1981, 1983

 Pursuing an opportunity to combine philosophy and practical politics, Plato went to Sicily in 367 to tutor the new ruler of Syracuse, Dionysius the Younger, in the art of philosophical rule.
 The experiment failed.
 Plato made another trip to Syracuse in 361, but again his engagement in Sicilian affairs met with little success.
 The concluding years of his life were spent lecturing at the Academy and writing.
-He died at about the age of 80 in Athens in 348 or 347 bc.

 Plato's writings were in dialogue form; philosophical ideas were advanced, discussed, and criticized in the context of a conversation or debate involving two or more persons.
 The earliest collection of Plato's work includes 35 dialogues and 13 letters.
 The authenticity of a few of the dialogues and most of the letters has been disputed.